 Famous for its leaf structure that goes well with interior designs, this plant is also known as ZZ, eternity plant or even plant of steel or cast-iron plant.
 A plant referred to as immortal and being compared to superman is a lot!
 The reason behind this is surely because it survives for a long time and is hard to kill.
 It goes without saying that this is the perfect plant for those who tend to forget watering.

 Zamioculcas needs moisture around the plant – thus, the bathroom is its perfect location!
 Place it besides a window where it doesn’t get direct sunlight and as far away as possible from radiators.

 2. Snake plant

-Moreover, it is also known to filter impurities in the air that come from toilet paper and cleaning agents.
+Moreover, experiments proved it can filter impurities in the air that come from toilet paper and cleaning agents.
 It only requires a little effort from its owner.
 It can tolerate light shade and isn’t a fan of direct sunlight.
 With this you might think it hates heat generators like radiators but not at all.
 Water it only when soil has dried out.

 3. Lucky Bamboo